mystardious/esphome-lgap/README.md

 supports_auto_swing: true
 ```

-This will add "Off" and "Auto" swing options to Home Assistant.
+This will add "Off" and "On" swing options to Home Assistant.

 ### Error code sensor showing non-zero value